 Driven by his pure love of food and his affection for the collaborative nature of the kitchen, Tom Cenci has earned a place as one of London's most prominent chefs.
-Having worked alongside some of the greatest and most respected chefs in the industry, Tom pushes culinary boundaries with his eclectic and exciting menus, a reflection of his passion for his craft.
+Having worked alongside some of the most celebrated and most respected chefs in the industry, Tom pushes culinary boundaries with his eclectic and exciting menus, reflecting his passion for his craft.

-In 2000, having gained his diploma at age 20, Tom moved to 1 Lombard Street restaurant, where he worked under Herbert Berger, one of the first chefs in the UK to gain a Michelin star.
-He looks back fondly at his time at 1 Lombard, where Berger's deep sense of discipline drilled the necessity of organization and structure within a kitchen into the eager-to-learn chef.
+In 2000, having gained his diploma at age 20, Tom moved to Michelin starred '1 Lombard Street' restaurant in London, where he worked under Herbert Berger, one of the first chefs in the U.K. to gain a Michelin star.
+He looks back fondly at his time at 1 Lombard, where Berger's deep sense of discipline drilled the necessity of organisation and structure within a kitchen into the eager-to-learn chef.

 A few years on, with a range of experience under his belt and great relationships made, Tom was ready for his next challenge and headed for Paris, the world-renowned culinary capital.

-In Paris, Tom was honoured to work with Joel Robuchon at the 2 Michelin Star French haute cuisine Restaurant Laurent.
-The formal, upscale atmosphere, combined with truly classic cuisine, was completely different to anything that he was used to, presenting an exciting and enriching new challenge.
+In Paris, Tom was honoured to stage with Joel Robuchon at the 2 Michelin Star French haute cuisine Restaurant Laurent.
+The formal, upscale atmosphere, combined with genuinely classic cuisine, was completely different from anything that he was used to, presenting an exciting and enriching new challenge.

-Six months later, Tom returned to the UK and threw himself into a completely different environment at Nobel Rot in Mayfair.
-Far from classic, Tom worked with Julian Owen-Mold who completely changed his idea of how to cook.
-Lead by Julian, Tom practiced a much more innovative and forward-thinking way of cooking and learnt a number of new cooking techniques like sous vide cooking and dehydrating that he still uses today.
-Tom was asked to take on the role of Head Chef at Nobel Rot’s sister restaurant, Graze.
-Tom seized the opportunity to lead the kitchen team and shape the menu.
-Under his direction, Graze was voted “Best New Restaurant and Bar” in 2005.
+Eight months later, Tom returned to the U.K. and threw himself into a completely different environment at Nobel Rot in Mayfair.
+Far from classic, Tom worked with Julian Owen-Mold, who completely changed his idea of how to cook.
+Led by Julian, Tom practised a much more innovative and forward-thinking way of cooking and learnt many new cooking techniques.

-In 2006 Tom's travelling bug was back, inspiring him to up sticks and move to Istanbul where he worked as Head Chef for Harvey Nichols.
-Working for an English company in Turkey posed certain challenges, but he met each one head-on: he was named "Best New Chef" in Time Out 2007 and valued his two years with the prestigious brand.
+In 2006 Tom's travelling bug was back, inspiring him to up sticks and move to Istanbul, where he worked as Head Chef for Harvey Nichols.
+Working for an English company in Turkey posed particular challenges, but he met each one head-on: he was named "Best New Chef" in Time Out 2007 and valued his two years with the prestigious brand.

-While in Istanbul, Tom was contacted by Julian Owen-Mold, whom he had worked with at Nobel Rot, to work as Julian’s Sous-Chef in a 5-star boutique hotel, Nita Lake Lodge, in Whistler, Canada.
-Excited to take on a new challenge, Tom moved to Canada where he worked with Julian, sourcing local ingredients and devising original and innovative dishes.
-Tom moved back to the U.K. in 2010 and briefly ran a small Gastro Pub in West London, My Dining Room, winning "Best Brunch 2011" in Time and Leisure Magazine and "5 out of 5 stars" in Time Out.
+In 2008 he went to work in a 5-star boutique hotel, at Nita Lake Lodge, in Whistler, Canada.
+He was excited to take on a new challenge, sourcing only local ingredients and devising original and innovative dishes.
+Tom moved back to the U.K. in 2010 and briefly ran a small Gastro Pub in West London, winning "Best Brunch 2011" in Time and Leisure Magazine and "5 out of 5 stars" in Time Out.

-In 2012, Tom was approached by Duck & Waffle, London's first 24-7 upscale restaurant.
-Tom joined the team as Senior Sous-Chef.
-An integral part of Duck & Waffle's development since prior to opening, Tom worked alongside then Executive Chef Dan Doherty, putting his heart and soul into creating the restaurant's inventive menus and shaping the brand's playful take on traditional British cuisine which includes broad European influences with an emphasis on local, rustic, seasonal and sustainable ingredients.
-His devotion to Duck & Waffle continues to pay off: Duck & Waffle was voted no. 29 in the 2016 National Restaurant Awards, a jump from no. 70 in 2015.
+In 2012, Tom had the opportunity to launch Duck & Waffle, London's first 24-7 upscale restaurant.
+Tom joined the team as an integral part of Duck & Waffle's development prior to opening, putting his heart and soul into creating the restaurant's inventive menus and shaping the brand's playful take on traditional British cuisine, which includes broad European influences with an emphasis on local, rustic, seasonal and sustainable ingredients.
+His devotion continued to pay off, with Duck & Waffle reaching no. 29 in the 2016 National Restaurant Awards, a jump from no. 70 in 2015.